When did guilt become an ingredient?

 My reaction to these miserable offerings was visceral and immediate.
-They might just be a cheap little snack bar, but what they represent and the way they are being sold represents so much about diet culture and the damage it can cause.
+They might just be a cheap little snack bar, but their packaging says so much about diet culture and the damage it can cause.

 What’s so bad about them?